 Airlines are traditionally top-down management organizations.
 For customer centricity to exist, airlines must empower their employees to make decisions that affect the customer.
 Employees must also be accountable to the clearly established KPIs around customer service standards—and empowered to respond appropriately to meet them.

-Just as it is possible to understand customers’ emotional states, it is also possible to do the same for customer-facing employees such as contact center agents.
+Just as it is possible to understand customers’ emotional states, it is also possible to do the same for customer-facing employees such as contact center associates.
 Those who are empathetic could be rewarded, for example, while those who are less so should be identified for training to enhance their level of competency.
 Developing a system of clear KPIs, and systems and process to monitor them, is critical.

 Create a “brand promise”